JoseMiguel22/core-code-from-scratch-readme/TASKS/WEEK 1.md

 <p>Learn about the basics of programming and start knowing Javascript</p>

-## Week subtopics

-- What does programming look like?
-- What really is programming?
-- What is a program?
-- How a computer run a program?
-- Algorithmic operations
-  - Sequential
-  - Conditional
-  - Iterative
-- Basic elements of programming
-  - Instruction set
-  - Variables
-  - Output
-- Wat is javascript?
-- What is an interpreted language?
-- HTMl basics
-- Javascript Hello World
-- Variables in Javascript
-- Basic HTML structure

 ## Week challenges (Tuesday) 💻

 1. Base on [this reading](https://www.freecodecamp.org/news/compiled-versus-interpreted-languages/) and [this video](https://www.youtube.com/watch?v=I1f45REi3k4), create an explanation about `Interpreted And Compiled Programming Languages` in your README